rhetthenry/Future-client-config/README.md

-A Future client config file for minecraft
+A Future client config file for minecraft (only for cc)